timaro/timaro.github.io/about.md

 development.

 I've had an odd career trajectory.
-I started as a programmer, went to graduate school in biochemistry and earned a degree in computational biolgoy, but I eventually left research behind to become one of the first engineers at this goofy live video site, where some dude strapped a camera to his head and broadcast his life.
+I started as a programmer, went to graduate school in biochemistry and earned a degree in computational biology, but I eventually left research behind to become one of the first engineers at this goofy live video site, where some dude strapped a camera to his head and broadcast his life.
 It was an inexplicably bad career decision.
 But as further proof that even astronomically unlikely events will